zhuzhuyule/autogateway/README_EN.md

 - **OpenAI Format**: Official OpenAI API, Azure OpenAI, and other OpenAI-compatible services
 - **Google Gemini Format**: Native APIs for Gemini Pro, Gemini Pro Vision, and other models
 - **Anthropic Claude Format**: Claude series models, supporting high-quality conversations and text generation
-- **Extensibility**: Plugin-based architecture design for rapid integration of new AI service providers and their native formats

 ## Quick Start